Skip to main content

 • Membership in the National Writing Project

-• Eligibility to contribute as a Teaching Consultant for the Western Pennsylvania Writing Project
+• Eligibility to contribute as a Teaching Fellow for the Western Pennsylvania Writing Project

 • Participants become Fellows of the Western Pennsylvania Writing Project network of educators and members of the National Writing Project.